How To Deal With The Realities And Perceptions Created by Crisis Situations

 - Fundamentals in preparing for a crisis such as Building A Crisis Team – The key to successful crisis management is selecting a team to handle crises as they occur.
 Who should be on this team?

-Companies who cope successfully with crises are normally companies who have a predetermined plan of action including action protocols and communication response plans.
+Companies who cope successfully with crises are normally companies that have a predetermined plan of action including action protocols and communication response plans.

 Session Two – Mastering the art and science of crisis response.